Eden (Irish musician): 2019–2022; No Future and No Future World Tour

-2022–; ICYMI
+2022–2024; ICYMI and ICYMI World Tour

-On 3 June 2022 Eden released a new song called "Modern Warfare" from his new album ICYMI, an acronym for In Case You Missed It, that contains a lot of his unreleased songs, which were sometimes performed at his shows during the End Credits Anniversary tour.
-On 8 July 2022, Eden released the second song of his new album called "Balling".
-On 12 August 2022, Eden released the third song from his new album.
-The song is called "Sci-Fi".
+On 3 June 2022 Ng released a song called "Modern Warfare" from his new album ICYMI, an acronym for In Case You Missed It, that contains parts of his unreleased songs that were sometimes performed during the End Credits anniversary tour.
+The album is about accepting the highs and lows of life and pushing the boundaries of music.
+On 8 July 2022, Ng released the second song from the new album called "Balling," where Ng sings about the loss of friends and contemplates the idea of not being there for the people you love.
+On 12 August 2022, Eden released the third ICYMI song called "Sci-Fi."
+All 3 singles would be accompanied by a music video that provided visual interpretations for each song.

-The album was announced on 10 August 2022 with an official release date set on 9 September 2022.
+The album, which was accompanied by a world tour, was announced on 10 August 2022 with an official release date on 9 September 2022.
+Throughout the tour, Ng played a few songs from the album accompanied by his other popular songs and new remixes of his songs.